The Fascinating History of Data Visualization: From Basic Maps to BI

 In earlier times, humans engraved information into stones.
 However, over time, inventions such as the compass and the sextant led to accurate maps with precise measurements.

-In our modern times, we have data visualization built into BI dashboards that help report builders convey deep meaning behind metrics and numbers, and tell impactful stories visually that are far more exceptional than ever witnessed in our recorded history.
+In our modern times, we have data visualization built into business intelligence dashboards that help report builders convey deep meaning behind metrics and numbers, and tell impactful stories visually that are far more exceptional than ever witnessed in our recorded history.

 Most visual representations of data fall into two categories: presentations and visualizations.
 When creating fantastic visualizations, both are incredibly significant.
 Still, they each have certain needs that must be met.